BrentAIICT/MSSA-SCA/NetworkingIntro/SubnettingQuiz.md

 - Hosts per subnet: 6

 ## Please create for the client:
-- Display the six subnets ranges showing the following for each subnet:
+- Display the first six subnets ranges showing the following for each subnet:
   - Subnet address
   - Usable addresses
   - Broadcast address